Lilac Time (film): Plot

 As war intensifies, orders come for a major Allied offensive.
-The flyers, including Captain Russell (Cleve Moore), are tasked with clearing enemy aircraft from the skies at dawn.
+The flyers, including Captain Russell, are tasked with clearing enemy aircraft from the skies at dawn.
 The night before battle, Philip visits Jeannine in the lilac garden.
 “I shall never smell the lilac blossom again without thinking of you,” he tells her.
 “You will come back!” she pleads.
 “I will wait for you here.”

 At daybreak, the planes depart.
 As the village is evacuated by French troops, Jeannine is ordered to leave with the elderly and children.
 She slips away and returns to the lilac garden to wait.

 Suddenly, from the clouds, two planes emerge in deadly combat—one German, one British.
 Both aircraft plummet to earth.
 One crashes near Jeannine.
 Rushing to the wreckage, she finds Philip unconscious but alive.
 He is taken away in an ambulance, seemingly at death's door.

 Jeannine begins a desperate search for him through overcrowded field hospitals.
 When at last she finds him, General Blythe confronts her.
 Wishing to keep his wounded son away from a peasant girl, he falsely informs Jeannine that Philip is dead.

 Shattered, Jeannine wanders out of the hospital in a daze.
 With the last of her coins, she buys a bouquet of lilacs and sends it to the man she believes she has lost forever, asking only that the flowers be laid next to his cheek.

 The scent of the lilacs reaches Philip, still alive and recovering.
 Awakening, he realizes Jeannine must be near.
 From his hospital window, he calls her name.
 She rushes up the stairs and finds him—bandaged, weak, but alive.
 Sobbing with relief, Jeannine falls into his arms.
 Their love, forged in the shadow of war, has survived.